Alzheimer’s and Nutrition: Superfoods For Cognitive Health

 Gluten-free grains such as quinoa or buckwheat can be used instead of wheat-based products.

-For those with sensitivities, options like almond milk provide the necessary calcium without causing adverse reactions.
+For those with dairy sensitivities, options like almond milk provide the necessary calcium without causing adverse reactions.

 These considerations are part of a broader lifestyle management strategy to promote cognitive health.